Sharkgrammer/Lightweight-GitHub-Stats/README.md

 Running it often (such as every few minutes) could run into api limits and fair use issues that aren't worthwhile in my opinion.

 However that can be changed easily.
 In the action file you can modify the cron parameters to change how often the stats are updated.
-In theory the lowest update time would be about 10 minutes, that being about the length of time that GitHub caches the image in your profiles readme before checking for an update.
+In theory the lowest update time would be about 10 minutes, that being about the length of time that GitHub caches the image in your profile's readme before checking for an update.